There are some obvious pros and cons of living in Chicago, but you don’t really know unless you’ve lived there for a while.

 San Diego was very expensive, but we paid what’s called a sun tax while living there.

-In exchange for one of the highest costs of living in the country, we received plentiful days of sunshine that put everyone in a better mood when looking at the monthly credit card statements.
+In exchange for one of the highest costs of living in the country, we received plentiful days of sunshine that put everyone in a better mood when looking at our finances.

 Note: The property taxes in Illinois are also out of control, higher than any other state outside of New Jersey.
 Sales tax in the city is higher than the national average, too.